NixOS/rfcs/README.md

 Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Nix community.

-This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with the ecosystem to understand, and implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.

 ## When this process is followed

 This process is followed when one intends to make "substantial" changes to the